The major content headings are:

 Inaugural Parade - 1st Battalion Royal New Zealand Infantry Regiment

 Due to operational commitments on the Malaysian - Thailand border the ceremonial parade to mark the formation of the new Battalion and granting of the title "Royal" was delayed until 5 Aug 1964.
+On 17 August 1964, the Battalion was committed to active service on the Malay Peninsula against invading Indonesian regular forces.

 1st Battalion, Royal New Zealand Infantry Regiment Official Birthday